Skip navigation

 Exams and Tests

 Your health care provider will perform a physical exam and ask questions about your medical history.
 Your provider may do a urinalysis to rule out a urinary tract infection.
-You may have other tests to rule out a yeast infection or skin disease.
+You may have other tests to check for a yeast infection or skin disease.

 Your provider also may perform cotton swab test.
 During this test, the provider will apply gentle pressure to different areas of your vulva and ask you to rate your pain level.
 This will help identify specific areas of pain.